Dan Feyer

-He is listed in the Guinness World Records for both "Most wins of the American Crossword Puzzle Tournament" and "most consecutive ACPT wins."

 Puzzle career

 Feyer began solving puzzles seriously in 2006, after watching the documentary Wordplay about the ACPT.
 He first entered the ACPT in 2008, placing 45th.
 In 2009 he placed 4th.
-From 2010 until 2015 he placed 1st; in 2016 he placed 2nd to Howard Barkin; in 2017 he placed 1st; in 2018 he placed 2nd to Erik Agard; in 2019 he again placed 1st.
-In 2021 the tournament was held virtually for the first time and Feyer finished 8th.
+From 2010 until 2015, he placed 1st; in 2016, he placed 2nd to Howard Barkin; in 2017, he placed 1st; in 2018, he placed 2nd to Erik Agard; and, in 2019, he again placed 1st.
+In 2021, the tournament was held virtually for the first time, and Feyer finished 8th.

 In 2009, Feyer won the Express Division of the Lollapuzzoola puzzle tournament, for which he has also constructed.

 In 2014, his rivalry with Tyler Hinman was described by Time as "America's most elite crossword puzzle rivalry," with veteran crossword editor Will Shortz describing them as "in a class of their own, the type who can flawlessly tear through a New York Times Sunday crossword in under four minutes."